Skip to contentSkip to footer

 Tools like Browsersync or Ghostery leads to a janky experience in Polypane because Polypane syncs faster than those tools.

-Because of this when Polypane detects that you're using Browser-sync's scroll sync feature, the built-in scroll syncing is disabled.
+When Polypane detects that you're using Browser-sync's scroll sync feature the built-in scroll syncing is disabled.
 We recomment that when you use these tools, you turn their syncing features off.
 For Browser-sync, it's called "ghost mode".

 PP